Tottenham appoint Mourinho as new manager | Goal.com

 The 56-year-old is no stranger to London having spent over five years at Stamford Bridge in charge of Chelsea where he won the domestic title three times across two separate stints.

-Tottenham chairman Daniel Levy stressed that Mourinho's strong track record of silverware was what made him an ideal choice to replace Pochettino, who had been at the helm since 2014.
+And Tottenham chairman Daniel Levy has stressed that Mourinho's strong track record of silverware made him the ideal choice to replace Pochettino, who had been at the helm since 2014.

 "In Jose we have one of the most successful managers in football," Levy said.